Limited Edition El Diablo EE Brakeset

-These blue, gold, and silver anodized brake calipers will be available late October/Early November, and for a very short time only.
+These red and silver anodized brake calipers will be available in April, and for a very short time only.
 Contact us for Pre-Orders!

 May 2016 Update